ShichaoSun/math_seq2tree/README.md

 \* indicates equal contribution.

+Further, I add a data augmentation strategy to generate new problem-tree pairs to train our model and achieve better performance.
+More specifically, I generate new equivalent expressions by using commutative property of addition and multiplication.

 ## Seq2Tree Model
 A Seq2Tree Neural Network containing top-down Recursive Neural Network and bottom-up Recursive Neural Network